carbynestack/nettle/enhancements/0055-Federated-Learning.md

 ### No Global Model Obliviousness

-In a variation of the above scheme, the system could be built in a way such that the orchestrator has access to the model parameters.
-In that case only the aggregation of the model updates is done using MPC by the aggregator.
-The model update is done by orchestrator and the exchange of model parameters with the clients is done in-band, i.e., via the regular Flower communication channels.
+In a variation of the above scheme, the system could be built in a way such that the orchestrator has access to the global model parameters.
+In that case only the aggregation of the local model updates is done using MPC by the aggregator.
+The exchange of global model parameters with the clients is done in-band, i.e., via the regular Flower communication channels.

 ### Client-side model protection